Dimension Polynomials for Affine Partial Difference Algebraic Groups: Properties of Kernels

-\begin{lemma} Let $(G[i])_{i\in\mathbb{N}}$ be a generalised $\s$\=/algebraic group with respect to an algebraic group $\G$ over $k$, and let $(H[i])_{i\in\mathbb{N}}$ be the kernels of $\pi$ restricted to $(G[i])_{i\in\mathbb{N}}$.
-The restriction $\rho[i]\colon H[i]\rightarrow\rho[i](H[i])$ is an isomorphism, with inverse map $\rho^*[i]\colon \rho[i](H[i])\rightarrow H[i]$ for each $i\in\mathbb{N}$. \end{lemma} \begin{proof} This holds as the projections of $H[i]$ onto $^\tau\G$ where $\ord(\tau)<i$ are all $1$.
+\begin{lemma} Let $(G_i)_{i\in\mathbb{N}}$ be a generalised $\s$\=/algebraic group with respect to an algebraic group $\G$ over $k$, and let $(H_i)_{i\in\mathbb{N}}$ be the kernels of $\pi$ restricted to $(G_i)_{i\in\mathbb{N}}$.
+The restriction $\rho_i\colon H_i\rightarrow\rho_i\bigl(H_i\bigr)$ is an isomorphism, with inverse map $\rho^*_i\colon \rho_i\bigl(H_i\bigr)\rightarrow H_i$ for each $i\in\mathbb{N}$. \end{lemma} \begin{proof} This holds as the projections of $H_i$ onto $^\tau\G$ where $\ord(\tau)<i$ are all $1_{({^\tau}\G)}$.
 See \Cref{fig ker: G[i] H[i] rho[i]H[i]} to visualise this in the $n=2$ case. \end{proof}

-Looking at \Cref{fig ker: G[i] H[i] rho[i]H[i]} for the case where $n=2$, we see that $\rho[i](H[i])$ has $i+1$ many dots for each $i$, so it looks like perhaps it could be some kind of ordinary generalised difference algebraic group.
-It looks like building difference structure on $\G$ in some alternative way could provide a way to see $\rho[i](H[i])$ as a generalised $\s'$-algebraic group for some set $\s'$ of endomorphisms with $|\s'|=n-1$.
+Looking at \Cref{fig ker: G[i] H[i] rho[i]H[i]} for the case where $n=2$, we see that $\rho_i\bigl(H_i\bigr)$ has $i+1$ many dots for each $i$, so it looks like perhaps it could be some kind of ordinary generalised difference algebraic group.
+It looks like building difference structure on $\G$ in some alternative way could allow us to realise $\rho_i\bigl(H_i\bigr)$ as a generalised $\s'$-algebraic group for some set $\s'$ of endomorphisms with $|\s'|=n-1$.